 Seen from above, the overlapping chicken-wire patterns give a flickering effect known as "moiré," which arises when two geometrically regular patterns overlap, and which was once popular in the fabrics and fashions of 17th and 18th century royals.

 These moiré patterns give rise to profoundly new properties not seen in ordinary materials.
-Most ordinary fall into a spectrum from insulating to conducting.
+Most ordinary materials fall into a spectrum from insulating to conducting.
 Insulators trap electrons in energy pockets or levels that keep them stuck in place, while metals contain energy states that permit electrons to flit from atom to atom.
 In both cases, electrons occupy different energy levels and do not interact or engage in collective behavior.

 In twisted graphene, however, the physical structure of the moiré lattice creates energy states that prevent electrons from standing apart, forcing them to interact.
 "It is creating a condition where the electrons can't get out of each other's way, and instead they all have to be in similar energy levels, which is prime condition to create highly entangled states," Yazdani said.